Lloyd Ryan

-Lloyd Ryan is English drummer and educator.
+Lloyd Ryan is an English drummer and educator.
 He has been described as "a specialist in the big band style of drumming".
 He was also a support act to Buddy Rich at the Lewisham Jazz Festival in 1986.

 Career

 Ryan is best known for his work as a session musician and for having taught Phil Collins, one of the world's most famous drummers and best-selling music artists.
 Collins has credited Ryan with teaching him the basic drum rudiments.

-Active since the 1960s, he has worked with Tony Christie, Matt Monro, Brotherhood of Man, The New Seekers, Tommy Cooper, Bobby Davro, Gene Vincent and P.J.
+Active since the 1960s, he has worked with Tony Christie, Matt Monro, Brotherhood of Man, the New Seekers, Tommy Cooper, Bobby Davro, Gene Vincent and P.J.
 Proby.
 Ryan has also led his own big band since the 1980s and released his first big band album in 2012.

-In addition to Collins, other students who have become successful professional drummers include John Coghlan, Keef Hartley, Derrick McKenzie of Jamiroquai, Nick Simms of Cornershop, Graham Broad Blaine Harrison of Mystery Jets, and Ralph Salmins.
+In addition to Collins, other students who have become successful professional drummers include John Coghlan, Keef Hartley, Derrick McKenzie of Jamiroquai, Nick Simms of Cornershop, Graham Broad, Blaine Harrison of Mystery Jets, and Ralph Salmins.